Division of Laboratory Medicine

 |Others||Research component of fellowship can be arranged with many other faculty at Washington University|

 Duration of program: 2-3 years

 Approximate annual salary or stipend: Equal to PGY-1 Residency salary

 Positions accepted by graduates since 2002: 24 total; 14 academic medical centers, 2 community hospital, 4 industry, 2 reference laboratory, 2 other

 Positions accepted by graduates since 1974: 94 total; 50 academic medical center, 14 community hospital, 19 industry, 3 reference laboratory, 8 other

 PhD or MD.

-Submit letter of interest, curriculum vitae, undergraduate and graduate transcripts, and three letters of reference.
-Interview required.
+A letter of interest, curriculum vitae, undergraduate and graduate transcripts, and three letters of reference are required.